-Arches offer a huge variety of these blocks in sizes ranging anywhere from 3.9×9.8 inches to 18×24 inches.
-Most of them come in weights of 140lbs (300gsm), but Arches also offers a few 300lb (640gsm) cold press options.
+Arches offers a wide variety of watercolor block sizes, ranging anywhere from 3.9×9.8 inches to 18×24 inches.
+Most come in weights of 140lbs (300gsm), but a few 300lb (640gsm) cold press options are also available.

-There are a few 90lb (185gsm) options, but if you’re going to buy the best watercolor block on the market, I’d recommend opting for the 140lb blocks.
-You won’t regret it.
+There are several 90lb (185gsm) options, too, but if you’re going to buy the best watercolor block on the market, I’d recommend opting for the 140lb blocks — you won’t regret it.

 Runner-up: Sennelier Watercolor Blocks

 All Sennelier watercolor blocks (except the largest 25×19-inch block) contain 20 sheets of 140lb (300gsm) watercolor paper.
-These technically come in a variety of sizes, but the easiest to get your hands on are the 9.5×4.5-inch and 12×12-inch blocks.
+These technically come in various sizes, but the easiest to get your hands on are the 9.5×4.5-inch and 12×12-inch blocks.

 Likewise, the company offers cold-press, hot-press, and rough finishes, but the latter can be difficult to find.
-Still, any of the options at the link below will serve you well!
+Still, any of the options at the links below will serve you well!

 Up and comer: L’Aquarelle Canson Héritage Watercolor Blocks

-If you’re looking for a solid alternative to the tried-and-tested Arches products above, Canson launched a new line of watercolor paper under the “Héritage” brand just a few years ago.
+If you’re looking for a solid alternative to the tried-and-tested Arches products above, Canson launched a new line of watercolor paper under the “Héritage” line just a few years ago.

-You might recognize the Canson brand from more affordable art supplies, but make no mistake about it, this is premium quality through-and-through.
+You might recognize the Canson brand from more affordable art supplies, but make no mistake: this is premium quality through and through.

-Like Arches, it features 100% acid free cotton paper made on traditional cylinder molds.
-It comes in a variety of sizes, as well as cold press, hot press, and rough finishes.
-The paper itself tends to be a bit whiter than Arches, which is great for making colors pop.
+Like Arches, it features 100% acid-free cotton paper made on traditional cylinder molds.
+It comes in various sizes, including cold press, hot press, and rough finishes.
+This paper tends to be a bit whiter than Arches, which helps watercolor paint pop!

-As an added bonus, Canson Héritage watercolor blocks don’t use any animal products in the sizing, making them the go-to choice for vegans and environmentally-conscious artists.
+As an added bonus, Canson Héritage watercolor blocks don’t use animal products, making them the go-to choice for vegans and environmentally-conscious artists.
 Arches and virtually every other manufacturer (except Fabriano and sometimes Strathmore) use gelatin during the sizing process.

-Check out the full catalog of Canson’s premium Héritage watercolor block offerings at the links below.
-If you want something a bit more affordable, the Canson Montval line is a decent alternative (and it’s still vegan).
+Check out the entire catalog of Canson’s premium Héritage watercolor block offerings at the links below.
+If you want something more affordable, the Canson Montval line is a decent alternative (and it’s still vegan).

 Most affordable: Rembrandt Watercolor Blocks

 Rembrandt watercolor blocks are the most affordable option on our list.
-The blocks are a 25% cotton fiber and 75% wood pulp blend that provides a durable, medium-textured surface for your watercolors that won’t break the bank.
+The blocks are a 25% cotton fiber and 75% wood pulp blend, which provides a durable, medium-textured surface for your watercolors that won’t break the bank.

-Rembrandt watercolor blocks come in 3 popular sizes: 5.25×7 inches, 9.5×12.5 inches, and 11.75×15.75 inches.
-Most are cold press, but there are also rough finish blocks available at some retailers.
+These watercolor blocks come in three popular sizes: 5.25×7 inches, 9.5×12.5 inches, and 11.75×15.75 inches.
+Most are cold press, but rough finish blocks are also available at some retailers.
 All Rembrandt watercolor blocks are 20 sheets.

-If you want to save even more money, there are some excellent cheap watercolor blocks sold as white label products under certain retailers.
-This one from Dick Blick is great for those in the US, and this one from Jackson’s is great for those in the UK/EU.
+If you want to save even more money, there are a few cheap, great-quality watercolor blocks sold as white-label products under certain retailers.

 Best for students: Strathmore 400 Series Watercolor Blocks

 Strathmore 400 Series watercolor blocks come in five standard sizes that range from 9×12 inches to 18×24 inches.
-All Strathmore watercolor blocks are cold-press and have a weight of 140lbs (300gsm), which is really the ideal weight for most watercolor work.
+All Strathmore watercolor blocks contain 140 lbs (300gsm) cold press paper, which is a great match for most watercolor sets.

 Best premium: Fabriano Artistico Watercolor Blocks

-Fabriano Artistico is another known and loved brand in the watercolor supplies industry.
-They pride themselves on their high-quality, 100% cotton, and acid-free watercolor block paper, which has more of a warm hue to it rather than being bright white like other watercolor blocks.
+Fabriano Artistico is another beloved and sought-after brand in the watercolor supplies industry.
+They pride themselves on their high-quality, 100% cotton, acid-free watercolor paper.

-These are just a touch more expensive than the Arches watercolor blocks listed above, and the quality of both is truly top-notch.
-Arches might be a more popular brand with more size options, but if you’re looking for something different you can’t go wrong with Fabriano Artistico.
+Overall, these are just a touch more expensive than the Arches watercolor blocks listed above, and the quality of both is truly top-notch.
+Sure, Arches might be more popular, but if you’re searching for something new, you can’t go wrong with Fabriano Artistico.

 Best for Professionals: Saunders Waterford Watercolor Blocks

 Saunders Waterford watercolor blocks are appreciated by professional watercolor artists all around the world.
-This paper is 100% mold-made, acid-free cotton, just like other brands of the very best watercolor block paper.
+This paper is 100% mold-made, acid-free cotton, just like other brands that have the best watercolor block paper.

-Saunders Waterford watercolor blocks are all 20 sheets and have weights of 140lbs (300gsm).
-They range in sizes from 7×10 inches to 12×16 inches, and come in both hot and cold press finishes.
+Saunders Waterford watercolor blocks are all 20 sheets with a 140 lbs (300gsm) paperweight.
+They range in sizes from 7×10 inches to 12×16 inches and come in both hot and cold press finishes.